Table of Contents

 is an internal alias forgit stash push -p

-Reminder: There is not "cost" to just using a temporary branch to stash changes, and is usually a better alternative to stashing.
+Reminder: There is no "cost" to just using a temporary branch to stash changes, and is usually a better alternative to stashing.
 Or, explore using patches or actual temp files with arbitrary extension that is then gitignored (e.g. ".tempdump")

 If you want to quickly dump all the differences between two branches (lets say between feature

-and master
+and main

-) as a backup, you could export the diff as a patch file.
+), or just the changes in your current branch, as a backup, you could export the diff as a patch file.

-git diff --no-prefix master > {filename}.patch
+git diff main > {filename}.patch

 Or, to create a patch based on difference between current and staged, just leave off the branch: